Dokopuffs/beerReview/README.md

 * Likes (Brewery <> User)
 * Friend (User <> User)

-This will entitle the tables within the database.
-Intend to scrape internet for all know breweries and beer.
+This describes the tables in the database.
+Intend to scrape internet for all known breweries and beer.